betelgei5e/cmdloopa/README.md

 # cmdloopa

-**A siomple python script that takes any arbitrary command as an argument and runs the given command on loop until the user end it with Ctrl-C**
+**A simple python script that takes any arbitrary command as an argument and runs the given command on loop until the user end it with Ctrl-C**

 The script will be expanded and improved over time, but the focus on simplicity and singularity of function will remain.